 Road winding through a hilly landscape

-Medical, dental and vision coverage may be continued through COBRA at the expense of the employee, for up to 18 months after the CSU separation date.
-A health care flexible spending account can be continued through the end of the calendar year, as long as there was a positive balance in the account at the time of separation.
+• Medical, dental and vision: may be continued through COBRA at the expense of the employee, for up to 18 months after the CSU separation date.
+The continuation period may be longer based on other event types such as divorce or if your dependent reaches a certain age.

 COBRA premiums are 102% of the current premium for active employees (includes a 2% administrative fee.)